-Let us illustrate by considering arithmetic nets.
-In this case the sorted signature is \mathcal{K}{arith} as defined at the beginning of Section 6, enriched by the assignment of s to to output ports and t to input ports; for example, + is assigned the sort-sequence tts.
-Figure 9 shows the net of Figure 6, but now with sort ascriptions; the reader may like to check that it obeys the many-one sorting discipline.
+We can illustrate this using arithmetic nets.
+In this case the sorted signature is \mathscr{K}{arith} as defined at the beginning of Section 3.2 enriched by the assignment of s to output ports and t to input ports; for example, + is assigned the sort-sequence tts.
+Figure 10 shows the net of Figure 6, but now with sort ascriptions; the reader may like to check that it obeys the many-one sorting discipline.

-A many-one sorted LRS has a nice property not shared by all sortings:
+A many-one sorted LRS has a nice property that is not shared by all sortings:

-Proposition 8.8 (many-one sorted decomposition) Let \mathcal{U} be a many-one sorting functor, and let
+Proposition 4.8 (many-one sorted decomposition).
+Let \mathcal{U} be a many-one sorting functor, and let

-$\mathcal{U}(H: X \to Z) = G' \circ \mathcal{U}(F: X \to Y) .$
+$$\mathscr{U}(H:X\to Z)=G'\circ\mathscr{U}(F:X\to Y).$$

-Then there exists $G: Y \to Z$ such that $\mathcal{U}(G) = G'$ and $H = G \circ F$.
+Then there exists $G: Y \to Z$ such that $\mathscr{U}(G) = G'$ and $H = G \circ F$.

-Note that, since \mathcal{U} is faithful, G exists uniquely.
+Note that, since \mathscr{U} is faithful, G exists uniquely.
 (Thus, in category-theoretic terms, the proposition says that every arrow F is opcartesian.)
-With the help of this proposition is not hard to show that many-one sorting has the structure we need:
+With the help of this proposition, it is not hard to show that many-one sorting has the structure we need.

-Theorem 8.9 (many-sorting structure) Every many-one sorting discipline creates RPOs and reflects pushouts.
+Theorem 4.9 (many-sorting structure).
+Every many-one sorting discipline creates RPOs and reflects pushouts.

-Proof (outline) For the first property, it can be shown that if we apply Construction 6.10 to a well-sorted pair \vec{A} with a well-sorted bound \vec{D} , then the resulting RPO is itself well-sorted; also, the existence of a mediator to any other well-sorted candidate is assured by Proposition 8.8.
+Proof (outline).
+For the first property, it can be shown that if we apply Construction 3.10 to a well-sorted pair \vec{A} with a well-sorted bound \vec{D} , then the resulting RPO is itself well-sorted.
+Also, the existence of a mediator to any other well-sorted candidate is assured by Proposition 4.8.

-The second property can be proved for any functor of precategories that is faithful and enjoys the property in Proposition 8.8.
+The second property can be proved for any functor of precategories that is faithful and enjoys the property in Proposition 4.8. \Box